 What Can Give You Relief from Blue Balls?

 In the same way that a man is desperate for relief from blue balls, the same holds true for a woman.
 If you are experiencing this discomfort in your private parts that can range from mild pressure to serious pain, you just want it to go away.
 The best way to resolve the issue is to allow the cycle to be completed during an intimate moment.
 Men will tell you the same thing.
 Otherwise, the only thing you can do is wait it out as the build-up of blood slowly ebbs.
 A cold shower might help.

 How Does Blue Balls Compare Between Men and Women?

-Talk to men and women and you will find that they both agree that blue balls is not a good feeling.
+Talk to men and women and you will find that they both agree that blue balls are not a good feeling.
 However, men do get the worse end of the bargain.
-The condition tends to last longer for men because the build up of blood takes a longer time to ease up.
-However, it is believed that women experience this condition more often than men because tit is more difficult for women to find release during intimacy.
+The condition tends to last longer for men because the build-up of blood takes a long time to ease up.
+However, it is believed that women experience this condition more often than men because it is more difficult for women to find release during intimacy.
 It’s a difference in basic anatomy that can lead to a great deal of frustration.
 The best way to ward off blue balls for women is to look for creative ways to make love act more satisfying, providing a release for both partners.

 What Do Women Need to Know About Blue Balls?

-Women need to understand that blue balls is a real problem.
+Women need to understand that blue balls are a real problem.
 Men haven’t been lying about this unwelcome condition.
 Once women have experienced it themselves, they will have a new level of understanding.
-When both men and women realize that they are suffering from a similar problem that is connected to !ntimacy, it can help them to be more patient with one another.
+When both men and women realize that they are suffering from a similar problem that is connected to intimacy, it can help them to be more patient with one another.